strudel-science/strudel-kit/docs/getting-started/3-add-taskflow.md

 Before you continue, make sure you are in the directory of your app (i.e., `learning-strudel/planets-app` in this example).

-To create the configuration file, cut and paste the following text into a file named, e.g., `solar-system.json`.
+To create the configuration file, first create a file named `solar-system.json`.
+The name of this file can be anything you want, but it must be a valid `.json` file.
+Copy and paste the following text into `solar-system.json`.

 ```
 {